 In 2022, MOWSF worked with CLEAResult, the largest provider of emission-reducing energy solutions across North America, to develop a vehicle electrification five-year plan to replace 24 of the organization’s vehicles with refrigerated Ford eTransit vehicles by 2027.
 The plan provides a roadmap for EV charging infrastructure needs, total costs for ownership, and projected results.

-As of April 13, 2023, MOWSF has purchased 4, Ford eTransit vans that can travel approximately 100 miles on a single charge, and one dual port-charging station.
+As of August 3, 2023, MOWSF has 5, Ford eTransit vans on the road that can travel approximately 100 miles on a single charge, and one dual port-charging station.

 Amazon is the lead financial sponsor of this program.
 Other funders of the EV initiative include San Francisco and San Mateo Counties, and industrial developer, Goodman.